 Likewise, when you first comment or like an article, any additional comments you make must use the same pen name.

-On your My WriterShelf page, click on the My WriterShelf icon to show global info for your WriterShelf account and display the User Dashboard.
+On your My WriterShelf page, click the My WriterShelf icon to show global info for your WriterShelf account and display the User Dashboard.

 In the User Dashboard, click on Add New Pen Name.

 The Create a New Pen Name page will display.
 Edit the pen name to create the identity you want.
 Preview the new pen name at the bottom of the page.